Alex-Ueki/Anime-SR/README.md

     Option names may be any unambiguous prefix of the option (ie: w=60, wid=60 and width=60 are all OK)

+  Usage: evaluate.py [option(s)] ...

+      Evaluate models.
+The available models are:

+          BasicSR
+          ExpansionSR
+          DeepDenoiseSR
+          VDSR

+    Options are:

+        data=path           path to the main data folder, default = Data images=path         path to images folder, default = {Data}/eval_images model=filename|path model filename or absolute path.
+If just a filename, then the path will be {Data}/models/{model}.
+The .h5 extension may be omitted.
+                            Default = BasicSR-60-60-2-dpx.h5

+        Option names may be any unambiguous prefix of the option (ie: w=60, wid=60 and width=60 are all OK)

+        Expects that there will be a matching _state.json file for the model (ie: BasicSR-60-60-2-dpx_state.json) that contains all the tiling/trimming information

 predict.py [option(s)] ...

     Predicts images by applying model.
 The available models are: